Request a Demo Contact Us

 All workers in Indiana are entitled to receive an hourly Minimum Wage rate according to Indiana Labor Laws and the Fair Labor Standards Act (FLSA).
 This Minimum Wage requirement also includes special rules for tipped workers.

-Indiana minimum wage law not only covers minimum wage in Indiana for 2023 but extends to rules for tipped workers, training wags, overtime pay, as well as other employer requirements.
+Indiana minimum wage law not only covers minimum wage in Indiana for 2024 but extends to rules for tipped workers, training wags, overtime pay, and other employer requirements.

 Employers must also furnish employees with certain information regarding: